Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 With that said, I do believe that at the time of writing, Myri is the closest to a production-ready ECS audio solution for Unity Engine proper.
 So I hope you enjoy trying it out and feel free to send feedback!

+**Note: Some common Myri features are very unstable in Unity versions prior to 2022.3.13f1.**

 ## Playing Your First Sound